heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {Share a purpose statement about your style guide and share a link to your style guide for contributors to review.}

-The purpose of our style guide is to ensure consistency in tone, voice, structure of our documentation.
+The purpose of our style guide is to ensure consistency in tone, voice, and structur of our documentation.

 Before you begin contributing to our documentation, please thoroughly review our {title of your style guide}.